Eliav2/react-xarrows/README.md

 #### advanced

-here i will provide some flexibility to the API for some cases that i may not thought of. extendSVGcanvas will extend the svg canvas at all sides. can be usefull if you add very long labels or setting the cureveness to be very high.
+here i will provide some flexibility to the API for some cases that i may not thought of. extendSVGcanvas will extend the svg canvas at all sides. can be usefull if for some reason the arrow(or labels) is cutted though to small svg canvas(should not happen since 1.1.4, if happens please subscribe an issue).

 ### default props